The Hard Road for Seven-Eleven’s Fashion Push—Lessons Lost From Ito-Yokado | FRIDAY DIGITAL

 7-Eleven, the largest convenience store operator in Japan, has recently announced a plan to strengthen its clothing lineup.
 Specifically, the company plans to develop casual apparel, starting with T-shirts with the “Seven” logo, which were the talk of the town at the Kansai Expo last October.

-It was the success of “Famima Clothing” that caught the public’s attention.
+Amid this, the success of “Famima Clothing” drew public attention.

-However, there is a big obstacle for Seven to follow the same path.
-This is because apparel requires a high level of expertise.
-Behind Famima’s success is a generous injection of know-how from its parent company, ITOCHU Corporation, which has overwhelming strength in the textile business.
+However, there is a major barrier for Seven to follow the same path: apparel requires a high level of expertise.
+Behind FamilyMart’s success, the know-how of parent company Itochu Corporation, which has overwhelming strength in the textile business, has been fully leveraged.

-Impact of 13 billion yen in sales!
-Mr. Ochiai, the designer who led “Famima Clothing” to success, and the underlying strength of ITOCHU behind it.
+The shock of 13 billion yen in sales!
+Designer Ochiai who led “Famima Clothing” to success and the hidden power of Itochu

-At this rate, even if the logo T-shirts are successful, they are likely to end up as “one-off spot sales” like Lawson’s.
+As it stands, even if the logo T-shirts succeed, they are likely to end up as a one-off spot sale like Lawson’s.

 • Interview and text Mitsuhiro Minami